Dirk Schuster

-Eberhard Dirk Schuster (born 29 December 1967) is a German professional football manager he is the currently head coach of 2.
-Bundesliga club 1.
-FC Kaiserslautern and former player who played as a defender.
+Eberhard Dirk Schuster (born 29 December 1967) is a German professional football manager and former player, currently in charge of Georgian Erovnuli Liga club Torpedo Kutaisi.
+He previously managed Darmstadt 98, among others, leading the club from the 3.
+Liga to the Bundesliga and being named Manager of the Year in Germany in 2016.

 Club career

 Schuster, who lived his youth in the East Germany, was one of the first East German players to make the move into the West, starting in Eintracht Braunschweig and soon moving on to Karlsruher SC in 1991, where he established himself as a respected center-back.

 A move to 1.
 FC Köln in 1997 proved less successful, and in the following journeyman years he played in Turkey and Austria.
 He then played for newly promoted Second Bundesliga club LR Ahlen in 2000, where he had a good stint, before he returned to Austria and then played in the Oberliga, the fourth-highest league with Waldhof.

 International career

-He was capped three times in the German national team and before that four times in the East Germany national team.
+He was capped three times in the Germany national team and before that four times in the East Germany national team.
 He made his debut for East Germany against the United States in East Berlin in March 1990.